DPDK/dpdk/doc/guides/rel_notes/rel_description.rst

     Once the libraries are created, they can be found in the build/app directory.

-    *   The test application provides a variety of specific tests for the various functions in the Intel® DPDK.
+    *   The test application provides a variety of specific tests for the various functions in the DPDK.

     *   The testpmd application provides a number of different packet throughput tests and examples of features such as how to use the Flow Director found in the Intel® 82599 10 Gigabit Ethernet Controller.

-    The testpmd application is documented in the *Intel® DPDK Testpmd Application Note* (525362).
+    The testpmd application is documented in the *DPDK Testpmd Application Note* (525362).
     The test application is not currently documented.
     However, you should be able to run and use test application with the command line help that is provided in the application.